-Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in profit or loss when the asset is derecognized.
+Gains or losses arising from derecognition of an intangible asset are recognized in profit or loss when the asset is derecognized.

 Computer software

 The cost of computer software is amortized on a straight-line basis over the estimated useful life (3 to 10 years).